Rihanss/discordbot-example-v14/README.md

 # Discord Bot Example

 Discord bot example made in Discord.js (Javascript).
-Follow the instructions below to set up and run the discord botbot.
+Follow the instructions below to set up and run the discord bot.

 ## Features 📈